The communication power of indefinite causal order: Results

-Using the semidefinite programs for $C_0^{\bf FreeDef}$ and $C_0^{\bf Free}$, we can now pin down the advantage of indefinite causal order both analytically and numerically.
-On the analytical side, we prove that for damping parameter $\eta = 0.1$, the zero-error capacity assisted by definite causal order is
+In Methods and Supplementary Note~\ref{supp_sec:capacity}, we show that the evaluation of the capacity can be reduced to a semidefinite program.
+Using the semidefinite programs for $C_0^{\bf FreeDef}$ and $C_0^{\bf Free}$, we can then pin down the advantage of indefinite causal order, both analytically and numerically.
+On the analytical side, we prove that for damping parameter $\eta = 0.1$, the zero-error capacity assisted by signaling-non-generating operations with definite causal order is

-meaning that no information can be communicated without error whenever the two channels are combined in a definite order.
-In start contrast, we find that the zero-error capacity assisted by indefinite causal order is
+meaning that no information can be communicated without error when the two channels are combined in a definite order subject to the condition of signaling-non-generation.
+In stark contrast, we find that allowing signaling-non-generating operations with indefinite causal order yields capacity

+meaning that indefinite causal order enables the error-free communication of one bit while still complying with the constraint of signaling-non-generation.